burlachenkok/exploring-python3/python_details.md

 ## Division of numbers in Python
 The division operator in Python `/` always returns a float.
 To do floor division and get an integer result you can use the `//` operator.

-To calculate the remainder you can use `%` similar to C/C++/Java.
+To calculate the remainder, you can use `%` similar to C/C++/Java.

-## Comparision of Containers
+## Comparison of Containers

 Sequence objects (typically) can be compared to other objects with the same sequence type.
 The comparison uses lexicographical ordering.

 ## Strings

-Python can also manipulate strings, which can be expressed in several ways.
-They can be enclosed in single quotes ('...') or double quotes ("...").
+Python can manipulate with strings, which can be expressed in several ways:

+* String enclosed in single quotes ('...') can use double quotes <"> inside the string literal.
+* String enclosed in double quotes ("...") can use single quotes <'> inside the string literal.
+* String enclosed in triple quotes ("""...""") or ('''...''') is a multiline string.
+Multiline strings can be placed in several strings.
+In this case, the used new line character is part of the string literal.
+* The raw string literal is represented as r"..." or r'...' or r'''...''' or r"""...""".
+Inside the raw string you can use backslash characters in the usual way.
+The raw string notion is similar to C++11 construction `R"(hello\n)"`.

 ## Printing
+## Printing

 The standard way to print something in Python 3 is by utilizing the built-in [print()](https://docs.python.org/3/library/functions.html#print) function.

-There is a style for printing with a C# style string format:
+There is exist a style for printing with a C\# style string format:
 ```python
 print("Hello {1} / {0}".format(12,14))
 ```